RedisJSON/RedisJSON/docs/commands.md

 > **Available since 1.0.0.**
 > **Time complexity:**  O(N), where N is the size of the deleted value.

-Delete the value at `path`.
+Delete a value.

+`path` defaults to root in not provided.
 Non-existing keys as well as non-existing paths are ignored.
 Deleting an object's root is equivalent to deleting the key from Redis.

 #### Return value